-Cephalerpeton ventriamatum (Moodie 1912) Mid-Pennsylvanian ~306 mya, snout-vent length ~10 cm, was the most primitive known reptile.
-Originally described as an amphibian, Cephalerpeton had been associated with microsaurs, like Tuditanus and romeriids, like Romeria texana, but only the latter is close to being valid.
+Cephalerpeton ventriamatum (Moodie 1912) Mid-Pennsylvanian ~306 mya, snout-vent length ~10 cm, is a basal lepidosauromorph.
+Originally described as an microsaur amphibian, Cephalerpeton had been associated with microsaurs, like Tuditanus and romeriids, like Romeria texana, but only the latter is valid.

 Distinct from Gephyrostegus, the skull of Cephalerpeton was relatively large with a large orbit.
 This pattern is similar to that of tiny Gephyrostegus watsoni.
-A discrete intertemporal bone was absent.
-The quadrate was aligned vertically.
-The otic notch was greatly reduced with a squamosal that had a near vertical posterior rim.
+A discrete intertemporal bone could have been present or absent.
+The quadrate leaned anteriorly.
+The otic notch was absent.
 The maxillary teeth were enormous.
 The mandible was concave dorsally in order to accommodate the upper teeth.
-The postorbital portion of the skull was shorter and no longer concave posteriorly.
+The postorbital portion of the skull was shorter.
 The postfrontal extended over the postorbital to mid orbit.
-The maxilla was slightly raised to just above the lower rim of the orbit.
 The premaxillary teeth were longest medially and the premaxilla tipped down.
 The palate was relatively shorter.
 The transverse process of the pterygoid was more developed and had a single transverse row of teeth.

-The cervicals were elongated and there were two more of them than in Gephyrostegus.
+The cervicals were elongated.
 The pleurocentra were greatly enlarged, crowding out the intercentra.

-The scapula and coracoid were unfused and as tall as the neural spines.
+The scapula and coracoid were unfused and short.
 The humerus was longer, more slender and hourglass-shaped.
 The radius and ulna were likewise more slender and relatively longer.
 Of the hand only the metacarpals were preserved.
-They appear even more assymmetrical with #4 still the longest.